Hasuzawa/virtual_shop/README.md

 </li>
 <li>
     The drag drop event.
 Drag drop event is a vulnerability because of potential cross-site dropping.
 In a real app a lot of sanitisation has to be done.
 I took another approach and make a class.
 An instance is dragged and only that instance will be processed in drop event.
-This will not prevent all abuse.
+This will not prevent all abuse but that is the job of backend, not frontend.
 </li>
 <li>
+    GraphQL and Apollo API.
+This is one of the major motive of this project.
 </li>
 </ul>
 </details>